 A Personal Injury Lawyer

-For the best chance at the highest financial recovery, it’s in your best interest to work with a personal injury lawyer.
+For the best chance at the highest financial recovery, it’s in your best interest to work with a personal injury personal injury lawyer in Dallas, TX.
 They have the experience and training needed to fully understand the law and what the insurance company is looking for to pay a claim.
 And most personal injury lawyers in Georgia, like John Foy & Associates, don’t get paid until after they win you money—so there’s no risk in hiring them.

 Talk to a Dallas Personal Injury Lawyer for Free

 At John Foy & Associates, we have over 20 years of experience in personal injury law and a strong track record of winning cases.
-We’re here to help you seek the fullest financial recovery possible—and we always start with a FREE consultation.
+We’re here to help you seek the fullest financial recovery possible—and our personal injury lawyers in Dallas, always start with a FREE consultation.
 To get your free consultation today, call us at 404-400-4000, or fill out the form on this page to get started.
 We’re available 24 hours a day, seven days a week for your convenience.